Installing Kubernetes with Kubespray

 Provision servers with the following requirements:

-- Ansible v2.5 (or newer) and python-netaddr is installed on the machine that will run Ansible commands
+- Ansible v2.11+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands

-- The target servers must have access to the Internet in order to pull docker images
+- The target servers must have access to the Internet in order to pull docker images.
+Otherwise, additional configuration is required See (Offline Environment)

-- If kubespray is ran from non-root user account, correct privilege escalation method should be configured in the target servers.
+- If kubespray is run from non-root user account, correct privilege escalation method should be configured in the target servers.
 Then the

 ansible_becomeflag or command parameters